 There are also a number of other discounts available to seniors to help lower insurance premiums.

 Keep a safe driving history: Many insurance companies reward drivers for having an accident-free driving history.
 Geico, for example, offers up to 22% discount on most coverages if you’ve been accident-free for five years.
+Keeping your driving record free of crashes, tickets or any violations will help you qualify for lower rates.

 Maintain vehicle safety: You could qualify for further savings if your vehicle is up to par with safety equipment.
 This can include air bags, anti-lock brakes, anti-theft systems and anti-collision technology.
 State Farm offers auto insurance discounts on 1994 and newer-model-year private-passenger vehicles based on the loss experience of the make and model of the insured vehicle.

 Try a multi-policy discount: If you open two policies with the same insurance provider, you’ll be able to save thanks to a multi-policy discount, which is offered by most insurance providers.
-For example, if you have both your auto and home insurance through Progressive, you'll earn discounts on both policies, with average savings at 5%.
+For example, if you have both your auto and home insurance through Progressive, you'll earn discounts on both policies, with an average savings of 5%.

 Pay your policy in full: Sometimes, paying your policy in full, rather than making monthly payments, can help you save.